Nanga Parbat

 Nanga Parbat is one of the 14 eight-thousanders.
 It rises far above its surrounding terrain and has the second-highest prominence among the 100 tallest mountains on Earth only behind Mount Everest.
 Nanga Parbat is well-known for being an extremely difficult climb, and has earned the nickname Killer Mountain for its high number of climber fatalities and pushing climbers to their limits.
 According to Guinness World Records, Nanga Parbat is the fastest growing mountain in the world, growing taller at a rate of 7 mm (0.27 in) per year.

 Etymology

-The name Nanga Parbat is derived from the Sanskrit words nagna and parvata, which, when combined, translate to "Naked Mountain".
+The name Nanga Parbat is derived from the Sanskrit words nagna ("naked") and parvata ("mountain"), which, when combined, translate to "naked mountain".
 The name refers to the south face, which is usually snowless.
-The mountain is known locally by its Shina name Diamer or Deo Mir, from Sanskrit dēvamēru, meaning "mountain of the gods".
+The mountain is known locally by its Shina name Diamer or Deo Mir, from Sanskrit dēva (God) and mēru (sacred mountain), meaning "mountain of God" or "heavenly mountain".

 Location

 Nanga Parbat forms the western anchor of the Himalayan Range and is the westernmost eight-thousander.
-It lies just south of the Indus River in the Diamer District of Gilgit–Baltistan in Pakistani-administered Kashmir.
+It lies just south of the Indus River in the Nanga Parbat National Park of Gilgit–Baltistan, at the border of Diamer and Astore districts.
 In some places, the river flows more than 7 km below the high-point of the massif.
 To the north is the western end of the Karakoram range.